mishelletest/python_selenium/README.md

 ### Setup Steps:
 1. Download Python Version 3
-2. pull intouch-ui-python in git
+2. pull python_selenium in git
 3. in the terminal run the following:
 ```
 python3 -m venv VENV